samapriya/pobatch/README.md

                         batches
-    bundles             Check bundles of assets for given item type multiorder          Place multiple orders based on idlists in folder ordsize             Estimates total download size for each completed order(Takes times)
+    bundles             Check bundles of assets for given item type multiorder          Place multiple orders based on idlists in folder status              Check order status on submitted orders stats               Prints number of orders queued and running for org & user
+    ordsize             Estimates total download size for each completed order(Takes times)
     downloader          Download using order url list